Phextod/eve-memory-reader/README.md

 # Changes on this fork

 * Remove caching (it caused more problems than it solved)
-* (TODO) Create a function that only reads a subtree of UI nodes
+* Create a function that only reads a subtree of UI nodes

 ---